opitt/advent-of-code-2020/README.md

 _Python_
 * The zip function, I practicesd it a lot today.
 Very handy to access columns of list of lists.
 But still somewhat ... confuse.
 Since you need to convert the result from sets to lists to strings ...

+## Day 22
+_General_
+* It is very exhausting to read the AoC.
+I missed today a sentence, and my code - obviously - did not finish.
+Very frustrating - until I saw the code of a colleague, and wondered why she did what she did.
+Ahhh.
+Reading the f... instructions.
+My bad.

+_Python_
+* I learned the extend function list a list.
+It appends multiple values to the list instead of a single one.
+Nice.
+* I need to look into deque - from the collections library.
+Double ended que ... interesting!
+* islice is another function from collections I want to know more about.